Pexilo/Whos-That/README.md

 ### 📥 Fetching messages

 Target channel will fetch message Ids called "checkpoints" (each 100 messages) to avoid fetching all messages at once.
 For example, if you have 1000 messages in your target channel, the bot will fetch 10 checkpoints (100 messages each) and add them to a list.
 From my experience, fetching 100 000 messages takes roughly 15–20 minutes.

 When you request Who's That messages to pick, the bot will randomly pick 2 checkpoints from the list, and fetch 100 messages from the checkpoint.
 Then, the bot will randomly pick 5 messages from each checkpoint, and send them to the picker channel.
-Take note that the bot will filter messages along the process. <br />
+Take note that the bot will filter messages along the process.

 #### 📝 Message filtering

 The bot will filter messages that are too short, that contains a link, attachment, embed, contains only an emoji or a discord mention.
-And obviously, only messages that are from picked users. <br />
+And obviously, only messages that are from picked users.

 ### 🎮 The game & leaderboard

 When you pick a message, the bot will send it to the Who's That channel.
 This sent message will contain a select with 5 choices (4 random users and the author).

 When you pick a user, the bot will check if the user is the correct one.
 Check above rules for points attribution.

 The leaderboard is accessible on each Who's That message with a button or with `/leaderboard` command.
 The leaderboard will show 10 players per page.

 > Because of the fetching system of the bot that request a lot of API calls, I will not provide a public version of the bot.
 Watch out for large channel fetchs that can cause your application to be banned (I didn't tried fetching more than 200k messages).